robotics-crash-course/rccdocs.github.io/pages/micropython_guides/4-robotsensors.md

-# Using Robot's Raw Components
+# Using Robot's Sensors and Actuators

 In this guide, will provide syntax for the helper functions within the [micropython repository](https://github.com/robotics-crash-course/micropython) (See this repository more detail on the helper functions)